 The Duderstadt Center has an in-house render farm consisting of 10 machines to expedite your rendering efforts, be they large format renders intended for print, or frame-by-frame renders for animation.

-The Emerging Technologies Group at the Duderstadt Center has worked with almost every school on campus— we are here to help you!
+The Visualization Studio at the Duderstadt Center has worked with almost every school on campus— we are here to help you!